BillRaymond/agile-in-action-minima/_posts/2023-07-04-introducing-network-after-work-and-the-virtual-ai-summit.md

 ✅ The mindset for hiring people into your team

-🎉 How we use AI to get work done
+🎉 How we use AI to get work done faster

 👇 Sign up now for free access to Bill's _How to Maximize AI Virtual Summit_. 👇